prestonharberts/biblegateway-to-obsidian/README.md

 ### Text inside file is duplicated

 I am unsure what causes this, but it is fixed when run again.
 Only make sure that you do not highlight text (on Linux, this copies to a clipboard to be pasted with a middle-mouse click) or copy text. jgclark's script makes use of the system's clipboard when fetching text from BibleGateway.
 When the program is running, I leave my computer alone and find something else to do in the meantime.

+## Credits

+Thank you [selfire](https://github.com/selfire1) and [jgclark](https://github.com/jgclark) for your work putting these scripts together.
+This fork could not have been possible without you two. selfire1's patreon can be found at joschua if you feel inclined to support him.